Legal Counsel for the Elderly helping seniors during pandemic. Want to help?

 If you’d like to help support the Legal Counsel for the Elderly “Do more” on this Giving Tuesday -- click here.

-The Legal Services Network provides free legal services to those in need, empowering, defending and protecting low-income seniors – which is more important than ever during this pandemic.
+The group provides free legal services to those in need, empowering, defending and protecting low-income seniors – which is more important than ever during this pandemic.

 The non-profit helps fight and prevent evictions, foreclosures, help get Social Security, Medicare and Veteran benefits and more.